-The CSU system is made up of 23 campuses across the state of California.
+The California State University (CSU) is a public university system made up of 23 college campuses across the state of California.

 How do students apply to the CSUs?

 The application opens Oct.
 1 and has "phased deadlines," meaning some campuses will have earlier deadlines than other campuses.
 Eight campuses will close on November 30th, including Cal Poly San Louis Obispo and San Diego State University.
 You can verify deadline dates on each campus's website or look it up here.

 Since 2022, the use of ACT/SAT scores in the admissions process has been suspended for all of the CSU campuses.

 As a result, the 23 CSU campuses have implemented a multi-factor review to determine admission eligibility, which includes a combination of:

 Completion of the 15-unit comprehensive “A-G” pattern of college prep courses with a qualifying GPA of 3.0 or higher for non-California residents

 The GPA minimums and the weighting of supplemental information used may vary by campus.

 Some CSU campuses are impacted or have programs that are impacted – meaning the number of applications received from qualified applicants is greater than the number of available spaces.
 These campuses may use a higher GPA minimum in their admissions process.